 We believe that cabozantinib's clinical profile is compelling and will allow commercial differentiation, assuming regulatory approval.
-Accordingly, it is a priority for us to generate additional data from the RDT as well as other ongoing exploratory clinical trials for cabozantinib in a broad range of tumor types, including ovarian cancer, melanoma, breast cancer, non-small cell lung cancer, hepatocellular cancer, renal cell carcinoma and differentiated thyroid cancer, to support further prioritization of our clinical and commercial options.
-We have launched two initiatives to expand the cabozantinib development program beyond our internal development efforts: our IST program and our Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute's Cancer Therapy Evaluation Program, or NCI-CTEP.
-We launched the IST program in 2011, and it has already provided important interim data through the doseranging study described above.
-These data were important for dose selection in the COMET pivotal trial program, and we believe they will guide dose selection for a potential future trial to evaluate the ability of cabozantinib to prevent bone metastases in men with prostate cancer.
-Other important recently initiated ISTs include one in women with hormone receptor-positive metastatic breast cancer and bone metastases, a study evaluating cabozantinib in combination with abiraterone in CRPC patients, and a study evaluating cabozantinib in chemotherapy naïve CRPC patients.
-We plan to expand the IST program with new trials this year.
+Accordingly, it is a priority for us to generate additional data from the RDT as well as other ongoing exploratory clinical trials for cabozantinib in a broad range of tumor types, including ovarian cancer, melanoma, breast cancer, non-small cell lung cancer, hepatocellular cancer, renal cell carcinoma, and differentiated thyroid cancer, to support further prioritization of our clinical and commercial options.
+We currently are evaluating the initiation of phase 3 pivotal trials of cabozantinib in hepatocellular cancer, renal cell carcinoma and potentially other indications.
+We believe the initiation of such pivotal trials potentially will increase the value of the cabozantinib franchise and spread the development and commercialization risk for cabozantinib across multiple opportunities.

+We have launched two initiatives to expand the cabozantinib development program beyond our internal development efforts: our Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute's Cancer Therapy Evaluation Program, or NCI-CTEP, and our IST program.

-We entered into our CRADA with NCI-CTEP in November 2011, and on May 3, 2012 we announced that an initial program of twelve proposed clinical trials has been approved by us and NCI-CTEP under the CRADA, as follows:
+We entered into our CRADA with NCI-CTEP in November 2011.
+The proposed clinical trials approved to date under the CRADA include the following:

-- Phase 2 clinical trials in disease settings where there is substantial unmet medical need and in which cabozantinib has previously demonstrated clinical activity, consisting of randomized phase 2 clinical trials in first line renal cell carcinoma, second line hepatocellular carcinoma, platinum-resistant or refractory ovarian cancer and second line non-small cell lung cancer, and non-randomized phase 2 trials in ocular melanoma and non-small cell lung cancer.
-We believe that data from these phase 2 clinical trials would help prioritize future phase 3 pivotal trials of cabozantinib. - Additional phase 2 clinical trials to explore cabozantinib's potential utility in additional tumor types, consisting of trials in endometrial cancer, bladder cancer and sarcoma.
-Positive results in these indications could lead to further study in randomized phase 2 or phase 3 clinical trials. - Additional phase 1 clinical trials, consisting of a trial evaluating cabozantinib in combination with docetaxel in CRPC patients, a trial exploring the utility of combining cabozantinib with vemurafenib, a BRAF inhibitor, in patients with BRAF-mutated melanoma, and a trial to evaluate the safety and phamacokinetics of cabozantinib in pediatric malignancies.
+- Phase 2 clinical trials in disease settings where there is substantial unmet medical need and in which cabozantinib has previously demonstrated clinical activity, consisting of randomized phase 2 clinical trials in first line renal cell carcinoma, platinum-resistant or refractory ovarian cancer, ocular melanoma, second line non-small cell lung cancer, and second line/third line non-small cell lung cancer.
+We believe that data from these phase 2 clinical trials will help prioritize future phase 3 pivotal trials of cabozantinib. - Additional phase 2 clinical trials to explore cabozantinib's potential utility in other tumor types, consisting of trials in endometrial cancer, bladder cancer, sarcoma and second line differentiated thyroid cancer.
+Positive results in these indications could lead to further study in randomized phase 2 or phase 3 clinical trials. - Additional phase 1 clinical trials, consisting of a trial evaluating cabozantinib in combination with docetaxel in CRPC patients, a trial exploring the utility of combining cabozantinib with vemurafenib, a BRAF inhibitor, in patients with BRAF-mutated melanoma, and a trial to evaluate the safety and phamacokinetics of cabozantinib in pediatric patients.

-An additional phase 2 clinical trial in second line differentiated thyroid cancer was approved by us and NCI-CTEP under the CRADA on May 3, 2012.
 Commencement of each of the proposed trials approved under the CRADA is subject to protocol development and satisfaction of certain other conditions.
 The proposed trials approved under the CRADA will be conducted under an investigational new drug application held by NCI-CTEP.
 We believe our CRADA reflects a major commitment by NCI-CTEP to support the broad exploration of cabozantinib's potential in a wide variety of cancers that have substantial unmet medical needs.
 Since NCI-CTEP provides funding for as many as 20 active clinical trials each year for a five year period, we believe the agreement will enable us to broadly expand the cabozantinib development program in a cost-efficient manner.